WaitForMultipleObjectsEx function (synchapi.h)

 - Create a thread to wait on MAXIMUM_WAIT_OBJECTS handles, then wait on that thread plus the other handles.
 Use this technique to break the handles into groups of MAXIMUM_WAIT_OBJECTS.

-- Call RegisterWaitForSingleObject to wait on each handle.
-A wait thread from the thread pool waits on MAXIMUM_WAIT_OBJECTS registered objects and assigns a worker thread after the object is signaled or the time-out interval expires.
+- Call RegisterWaitForSingleObject or SetThreadpoolWait to wait on each handle.
+The thread pool waits efficiently on the handles and assigns a worker thread after the object is signaled or the time-out interval expires.

 - Change notification